--- Symantec today released Veritas FileStore, a new clustered file system aimed at enterprise customers looking to build public or private storage clouds.
+Symantec’s Veritas FileStore is a new clustered file system aimed at enterprises building public or private storage clouds.

 FileStore is comprised of software-based appliances that run on commodity x86 server nodes and talk to clients using CIFS, FTP, HTTP or NFS.
 On the back-end, the FileStore nodes aggregate existing Fibre Channel and iSCSI SANs and JBODs as a shared storage pool.
 A FileStore system can scale up to 16 nodes and 2PB of total capacity.